James F. Post: Military service

 The American Civil War began April 12, 1861, with North Carolina officially succeeding from the Union to join the Confederate States of America on May 20, 1861.

 At the beginning of the war, James F. Post served in the North Carolina 2nd Artillery Regiment, also known as the 36th Regiment Volunteers or the “Cape Fear Regiment,” in 1st Company A, also known as “Wilmington Horse Artillery.”
 He rose to the rank of Second Lieutenant on June 18, 1861.
-He was not re-elected at the company’s reorganization on April 15, 1862 and was released from duty to civilian life on April 27, 1862.
+He was not re-elected at the company’s reorganization on April 15, 1862, and was released from duty to civilian life on April 27, 1862.

 Following his discharge, he continued to contribute to the Confederate war effort, employed by the Confederate government for building and repairing various military structures at installations such as Fort Fisher, Fort Anderson, and other locations that worked to protect to Wilmington’s harbor, which was not only a major Confederate port at the time but also one of the last ports still available to blockade runners until the fall of Fort Fisher in 1864.

 Death

-Post died on July 15, 1899 at the age of 80.
-He was buried in Oakdale Cemetery, his wife Mary Ann later buried by his side when she died the following year in 1900.
+Post died on July 15, 1899, at the age of 80.